jcailler/programmation-fonctionnelle-ul/TP/TP4/README.md

 > 3. Rewrite all the functions to isolate the parts that differ, representing the differences as `val`s.
 > 4. Transform the new `val`s into parameters of the function.
 >
-> The following hint shows you this process step by step for “associative” (the category that contains sum and product), but don’t look just yet!
+> The following hint shows you this process step by step for “associative” (the category that contains sum and product), but don't look just yet!
 Try it on your own and with other students first.

 <details>
 <summary> Hint: Step-by-step example </summary>

-1. Let’s pick the “associative” category.
+1. Let's pick the “associative” category.
 2. There are two differences:
    * The base case (`0` vs `1`)
    * The recursive case (`+` vs `*`)